 In contrast to a woven wire, welded wire cloth is permanently welded at all or most intersecting joints.
 This welding process makes the material more rigid and allows it to hold a more uniform shape.
 This is particularly helpful in industrial applications where the wire welded mesh fits into mechanical parts with set measurements.
 Welded wire metal is more efficient at holding lids in place compared to its woven counterpart.
 Welded wire cloth contains heavy duty loads and withstands greater force without breaking or tearing, making it the ideal choice for protective or barrier applications.
-It has a greater durability against the rigors of daily cleaning, and can also be galvanized for further strength and corrosion resistance to high moisture and salt environments.
+It is designed with a greater durability against the rigors of daily cleaning, and can also be galvanized for further strength and corrosion resistance to high moisture and salt environments.

 That said, welded wire cloth is very useful for its strength, but it also tends to be the costlier material because more time and labor is involved.

 As you can see, both welded and woven wire metal share in their own strengths and weaknesses.
-Keep these factors in mind when selecting the type of wire that matches closest to your needs:
+Keep these factors in mind when selecting the type of wire that matches closest to your needs and specifications:

 Woven wire metal:

 Welded wire metal, on the other hand:

-Not sure whether welded or woven wire is right for you?
+Not sure whether high-quality welded or woven wire is right for you?
 Want to know about our woven wire mesh sizes?
-Contact us at Newark Wire Cloth today!
+Contact our experts at Newark Wire Cloth today for more information!
 With over a century of experience, our dedicated staff is ready to guide you through your wire cloth purchase from start to finish.